François de Dinteville

-François de Dinteville (1477–1530) was a French Catholic bishop.
+François de Dinteville (1477–1530) was a French nobleman who was elected as Bishop of Sisteron and later Bishop of Auxerre.

+Biography

-After a legal training in Pavia as doctor of both laws, he became bishop of Sisteron in 1506.
-He was bishop of Auxerre from 1513 to his death.
+After a legal training in Pavia as doctor of both laws, he became Bishop of Sisteron in 1507.
+He was Bishop of Auxerre from 1513 to his death.
 The Hours of François de Dinteville (1525) were acquired by the British Museum in 1852 and are now in the British Library.